-If you’re gonna eat Cat Head Biscuits, ya gotta top ’em with Herbed Bacon Gravy!
-It’s fun to make, but some people have a hard time making it without lumps.
+In my opinion, if you’re gonna eat Cat Head Biscuits, ya gotta top ’em with Herbed Bacon Gravy!
+It’s fun to create, but some people have a hard time making it without lumps.
 The secret is in the heat.

 How to Make Herbed Bacon Gravy

 It’s time to turn up the heat!
-Add a cup of milk to the mix and stir like crazy while the heat rises.
+Add milk to flour in increments and stir like crazy while the heat rises.
 Once everything is incorporated, turn down the heat again and add cream.
 Stir until smooth.

 Add more milk if gravy gets too thick.
 Continue to cook if gravy is too thin.

 Pile a big scoop of herbed gravy on a southern biscuit and all your cares will fade away.
 But, they’re not just for breakfast.
 Southerners have also been known to eat biscuits and gravy for dinner.
 Just sayin’.

 Bacon Gravy is fun to make, but some people have a hard time making it.
 The secret is in the heat!